The Importance of a Staging Environment in Development

 Staging is one of the last processes in the CI/CD pipeline.
 It sits directly between the build and production phases of the development life cycle.

-Of note, staging can be a static environment for testing.
+Of note, the staging environment can be a static environment for testing.
 It’s also possible to provision a dynamic environment with dedicated configuration code and infrastructure.

-What’s more, data staging is a temporary storage area that connects to data storage and warehouse locations.
+What’s more, the staging environment for data is a temporary storage area that connects to data storage and warehouse locations.
 It’s not meant for long-term data storage.
 With this in mind, your staging area should be able to quickly and securely pull data from source locations without compromising it.

 For this reason, it’s essential to use robust data management tools to visualize data flows and track information as it moves from one point to the next.
 This is particularly important in fast-moving DevOps environments that pull large volumes of data on a daily basis.
 Ideally, you should also consider using a strong information access management (IAM) solution to restrict access and ensure strong data governance.